 There are many options to consider.
 Ask questions or look into some of the following for your equipment.

 Liquid nitrogen has seemingly unlimited heat removing capabilities and fast cooling rates.
-It is more favorable if your parts are massive of have active heat loads.
-Liquid Nitrogen systems are reliable and particularly attractive due to its simple reliable nature that has less failure modes.
+It is more favorable if your parts are massive or have active heat loads.
+Liquid Nitrogen systems are reliable and particularly attractive due to their simple reliable nature that has fewer failure modes.